josdejong/mathjs/docs/reference/functions/equal.md

 Test whether two values are equal.

-The function tests whether the relative difference between x and y is smaller than the configured epsilon.
+The function tests whether the relative difference between x and y is smaller than the configured relTol and absTol.
 The function cannot be used to compare values smaller than approximately 2.22e-16.

 For matrices, the function is evaluated element wise.